-- > Perfect secrecy in clouds can be achieved with much smaller key size than the file size. - > As compared to previous work, efficient encryption is achieved without encoding data with an additional bit. - ► Does not require any restriction on an eavesdropper storage size or computational capability (both a user and an eavesdropper are assumed to have unlimited storage and computational complexity capabilities).
+- ▶ Reduces decryption complexity for big public data/cloud applications. - > As compared to previous work, efficient encryption is achieved without encoding data with an additional bit. - Does not require any restriction on an eavesdropper storage size or computational capability (both a user and an eavesdropper are assumed to have unlimited storage and computational complexity capabilities).